Grace Barbé

-Grace Barbé is a Seychellois born, Australian singer-songwriter from Western Australia who also performs with the Afrobeat and psychedelic band of the same name which includes Jamie Searle (guitar, music director and producer), Dan Carroll (studio engineer, mixer, guitar) and Joelle Barbé (drums).
+Grace Barbé is a Seychellois-born Australian singer-songwriter who also performs with the Afrobeat and psychedelic band of the same name which includes Jamie Searle (guitar, music director and producer) and Hardy Perrine (drums).
 Barbé has released three studio albums and is the recipient of thirteen West Australian Music Industry Awards, including ten Best World Act Awards and three WAM Song of the Year awards.
 Barbé's third album Fanm: Woman was nominated for Best World Album at the 2020 ARIA Music Awards.

 Barbé sings in Creole, English, French and Malagasy and her music fuses the tropical rhythms and dances of the slaves with psychedelic rock, afrobeat, reggae and pop.
+Since 2022, she is the current bassist of jazz/funk band The Cat Empire.

 Early life

-Grace Barbé was born in the Mahe, Seychelles Her first experience of Australia came at the age of six, when her mother received a scholarship to study at the University of Perth.
-The family returned to Seychelles at the end of her mother's studies, when Grace was 12.
-Grace moved permanently to Australia at 16 years of age with her mother, sister and twin brothers and she commenced performing for the Seychellois community living in Perth.
+Barbé was born in Mahe, Seychelles Her first experience of Australia came at the age of 6, when her mother received a scholarship to study at a university in Perth.
+The family returned to Seychelles at the end of her mother's studies, when Barbé was 12.
+Barbé moved permanently to Australia when she was 16 with her mother, sister and twin brothers and she commenced performing for the Seychellois community living in Perth.